mcorliss7239/corliss-dataviz-portfolio/critique-by-design.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-_Include and describe your final solution here.
-It's also a good idea to summarize your thoughts on the process overall.
-When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._
+My visualization redesign maintains the wealth of data presented in the original while adding elements that support data comparison.
+Ensuring that the visualization was a medium that was good for comparison of sport rankings and attribute grading found within the data was my ultimate goal.
+I also wanted to lessen the information overload, but I was unable to find a visualization type that I liked and that didn't reduce the scope of the data.
+I felt that the heatmap was a good option for comparison, as it allows viewers to compare without having to read each individual cell.
+I made some other style changes, such as moving the ranking and total score columns to the left.
+This clearly pairs the overall rank with its associated sport and reduces eye travel.
+The last big change I made was attempting to add more context to the title.
+I wanted to explain the ranking and grading system so viewers could approach the visualization with a full understanding of the values in the heatmap.

 ## References
 “Degree of Difficulty: Sport Rankings.”
 ESPN, ESPN Internet Ventures, www.espn.com/espn/page2/sportSkills.
 Few, Stephen.
 “Data Visualization Effectiveness Profile,” 2017, 11. http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf.

 ## AI acknowledgements
-I used AI to help me complete certain operations in Tableau.
-I used AI to rework my title for my final visualization.
+I used AI to help me complete certain operations in Tableau and to rework my title for my final visualization.